Great Lakes Piping Plovers

 Male and female Great Lakes Piping Plovers have very similar alternate (breeding) plumages.

-The males tend to have brow-band goes all the way to the eyes and bolder and wider neck-bands (though the neck-band width changes with the stance of the bird).
-The male’s bill tends to show more orange and to have a cleaner line between the orange and black.
+The males tend to have a brow-band that goes all the way to the eyes and bolder and wider neck-bands (though the neck-band width changes with the stance of the bird and isn't a very good indicator of sex).
+The male’s bill tends to show more, and brighter orange and to have a cleaner line between the orange and black.

 Male Great Lakes Piping Plovers

 Female Great Lakes Piping Plovers

 The coloration is a continuum and there are birds in the middle range that are difficult or impossible to sex by bill and plumage.
 Behavioral observations are needed to sex these individuals.

 Atlantic coast Piping Plovers generally have much lighter markings and the breast band often isn't complete.